Knee Push Ups: How To Do Them Properly For Beginners

 What Are Knee Push Ups?

-The knee push-up is a bodyweight pushing exercise that will develop your upper body strength towards achieving the full push-up.
+The knee push-up is a beginner-level bodyweight pushing exercise that will develop your upper body strength towards achieving the full push-up.
 This exercise targets the same muscle groups and has the same movement path as the standard push-up, therefore you will reap the same benefits from this regression exercise.

 As the name suggests, you’ll be on your knees and this will make the movement easier there will be less load on your upper body muscles.
 If you’re new to push-ups then this is a great strengthening exercise to practice as it will develop your chest and triceps muscles.